valorin/random/README.md

 ## Support My Work! ❤️

-You can support my work over on [GitHub Sponsors](https://github.com/sponsors/valorin) or by becomming a paid subscriber to [Securing Laravel](https://securinglaravel.com/), the essential security resource for Laravel and PHP developers!
+You can support my work over on [GitHub Sponsors](https://github.com/sponsors/valorin) or by becoming a paid subscriber to [Securing Laravel](https://securinglaravel.com/), the essential security resource for Laravel and PHP developers!

 ## Contributing